WayneLone/pgsql-doc/source/docs/preface/bug-reporting.md

 Do not send bug reports to any of the user mailing lists, such as <pgsql-sql@lists.postgresql.org> or <pgsql-general@lists.postgresql.org>.
 These mailing lists are for answering user questions, and their subscribers normally do not wish to receive bug reports.
 More importantly, they are unlikely to fix them.

 Also, please do not send reports to the developers' mailing list <pgsql-hackers@lists.postgresql.org>.
 This list is for discussing the development of PostgreSQL, and it would be nice if we could keep the bug reports separate.
-We might choose to take up a discussion about your bug report on pgsql-hackers, if the problem needs more review.
+We might choose to take up a discussion about your bug report on `pgsql-hackers`, if the problem needs more review.

 If you have a problem with the documentation, the best place to report it is the documentation mailing list <pgsql-docs@lists.postgresql.org>.
 Please be specific about what part of the documentation you are unhappy with.